 What does the Bible

-Answer: Generally speaking, the killing of another person without malice (intent) or premeditation (the killing was not planned) would be considered (in the U.S. legal system, and no doubt others) a form of manslaughter.
+In the Bible, killing in self-defense is somewhat related to our modern definition of manslaughter.
+Generally speaking, the killing of another person without malice (intent) or premeditation (the killing was not planned) would be considered (in the U.S. legal system, and no doubt others) a form of manslaughter.
 What is called "involuntary manslaughter" occurs when a person is killed due to an accident by another (e.g. your car brakes fail and you accidently hit and kill someone).
-A charge of voluntary manslaughter happens in the "heat of passion" such as fighting another person and killing them with a strong blow.
-In the Bible, killing in self-defense is somewhat related to the above definition of manslaughter.
+A charge of voluntary manslaughter happens in the "heat of passion" such as when someone fights and kills another person with a strong blow.

-True self-defense is our response to those who INITIATE violence against us and wish to do us harm or even kill us.
-It is carried out with the full intention of protecting ourselves (or others).
-Jesus said if a home owner knew a thief was coming to his house he would not allow his home to be broken into (Matthew 24:42 - 44).
+Our natural reaction to those who INITIATE violence against us and wish to do us grave bodily harm is to protect ourselves and those we love.
+Jesus said if a homeowner knew a thief was coming to his house he would not allow his home to be broken into (Matthew 24:42 - 44).
 This example shows that God gives us the right to protect our possessions and to do what is needed for defend ourselves (even though it says nothing about killing someone).
-Ecclesiastes 3 says there is a time to kill (Ecclesiastes 3:1, 3).
+Ecclesiastes 3 says the following.

 1. To everything there is a season, and a time for every purpose under the heavens: 2.
 A time to be born, and a time to die; a time to plant, and a time to pluck up what is planted; 3.
 A time to kill, and a time to heal . . .
 (Ecclesiastes 3:1, 3, Holy Bible - a Faithful Version)